 It’s now widely understood that for support teams, the stakes have never been higher.
-People are increasingly making their buying decisions based on the support they receive and will stop doing business with a company after one poor customer support experience.
-Because of the impact support can have on a company’s bottom and top lines, it’s critical that support leaders are tracking the performance of their teams, understanding areas for improvement and what’s working, as well as celebrating exceptional performance.
+People are increasingly making their buying decisions based on the support they receive.
+Customers will stop doing business with a company after one poor customer support experience.
+Because of the impact support can have on a company’s bottom and top lines, it’s critical that support leaders are tracking the performance of their support agents, understanding areas for improvement and what’s working, as well as celebrating exceptional performance.
 To do that, there are specific customer service key performance indicators that need to be monitored on an ongoing basis in order to adjust processes or optimize agent training.

 When you’re tracking the right KPIs, you get an undoctored, objective view of your team’s performance, which increasingly, has an impact on a company’s bottom line.
 Let’s take a look at what those are now.

 What are the most important KPIs for customer service teams?

 It’s more important than ever for customer service teams to understand how you are performing against your customers’ expectations.
 There are core KPIs that every customer support team needs to be tracking closely.
 Some are based on very tangible metrics like resolution time, while others look at your customers’ feelings towards your company and how they perceived an interaction.

 Here are the 15 most important Customer Service KPI Metrics: